 On this last day of rowing on our Quebec rowing tour, weather and water conditions will dictate our plans, but we might take the boats over to Lac Memphramagog or Lac Magog.
 Alternately, if we loved Lac Massawippi, we might just enjoy another row here.
 Today is a public holiday, la Fête Nationale.
 We might take in a parade in Magog.
 Alternately we might seek some quiet and solitude on the nearby hiking and bike trail, La Route Verte.
 If the weather is inclement, nearby is Louis S. St. Laurent National Historic Site, dedicated to the life of a former Prime Minister of Canada (1948-1957), as well as showcasing the history of the Eastern Townships.
 Then it is time for our farewell dinner, which will be a homage to the flavours of la belle province.

-After a leisurely breakfast, we will drive back to Montreal and your next adventure.
+After a leisurely breakfast, you can drive back to Montreal and your next adventure.
 Perhaps you will head home, although we recommend that you extend your stay, particularly to experience the Montreal Jazz Festival.
 We hope that you will have enjoyed rowing Canada and especially rowing in Québec!